 Commercial off-the-shelf items (COTS items) are common to any piece of equipment produced by industrial machinery manufacturing companies.
 COTS items often make up about 50% of the value of the machine, so proper selection is key.

-Today we’ve touched on a handful of categories and gave you some helpful resources to find and choose the COTS items for your machinery.
+Today we’ve touched on a handful of categories and gave you some helpful resources to find and choose the COTS items for your industrial machinery.
 The next step is to contact a local distributor or rep to help you make your selection.

 If you’ve got some new machinery you need to be built with some of these products or similar, use our Guide to Choosing a Machinery and Equipment Contract Manufacturer to help you decide on the best pick for your business.